-Trust Agreement for Directed Traditional and SEP Individual Retirement
+Trust Agreement for Directed Roth Individual Retirement Accounts

-The following Articles I through VII of this Individual Retirement Trust Account Agreement are in the form promulgated by the Internal Revenue Service ("IRS") in Form 5305 (Rev. April 2017), updated in Section VIII in accordance with the Setting Every Community Up for Retirement Enhancement ("SECURE") Act of 2019 and SECURE 2.0 Act of 2022 ("SECURE 2.0").
-We reserve the right to amend Section VIII and, whether or not amended, administer this Agreement in accordance with applicable Treasury Regulations, revisions to Form 5305, and other IRS guidance on the SECURE Act and the SECURE 2.0 Act.
+The following Articles I through IX of this Individual Retirement Trust Account Agreement are in the form promulgated by the Internal Revenue Service in Form 5305-R (Rev. April 2017), updated in Article IX in accordance with the Setting Every Community Up for Retirement Enhancement ("SECURE") Act of 2019 and Secure 2.0 Act of 2022 ("SECURE 2.0").
+We reserve the right to amend Article IX and, whether or not amended, administer this Agreement in accordance with applicable Treasury Regulations, revisions to Form 5305-R, and other IRS guidance on the SECURE Act and the SECURE 2.0 Act.

-The individual ("Grantor") whose name appears on the TIAA Individual Retirement Account Agreement (the "Adoption Agreement") is establishing a traditional individual retirement trust account or simplified employee pension trust account ("account") under section 408(a) of the Internal Revenue Code of 1986, as amended, ("Code") to provide for his or her retirement and for the support of his or her beneficiaries after death.
+The individual ("Grantor") whose name appears on the TIAA Individual Retirement Account Agreement (the "Adoption Agreement") is establishing a Roth individual retirement trust account ("Account" or "Trust Account") under section 408A of the Internal Revenue Code of 1986, as amended, ("Code") to provide for his or her retirement and for the support of his or her beneficiaries after death.

 The Trustee of the Trust Account is TIAA Trust, N.A. and its successors or assigns ("Trustee"), with its principal place of business in Charlotte, North Carolina.
-The Grantor has assigned to the trust account the property referred to in the Adoption Agreement.
-The respective signatures of the Grantor and the Trustee on the Adoption Agreement shall constitute the Grantor's agreement to the following provisions.
+The Grantor has assigned to the Trust Account the property referred to in the Adoption Agreement.
+The signature of the Grantor on the Adoption Agreement shall constitute the Grantor's agreement to the following provisions.